-- 1. Have students go to the Daktronics website (www.daktronics.com) and click on Project Gallery. - 2.
+- 1. Have students go to the Daktronics website (www.daktronics.com) and click on the state in which your college or university is located. - 2.
 Have them select several displays they have seen from different segments and describe them to the class. - 3.
 Ask them what benefits the display provides the organization having the display background for Question #1 in the case.